yralarala/curly-guacamole/README.md

-# Project Name
+# A Portfolio about Yeyethu Ralarala

-Project description
+## About This Project

+This project is a single page application built using the React Framework, Html, CSS and JavaScript.
+The application gives an overview of who Yeyethu Ralarala is.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and can be found on [My GitHub Repository](https://github.com/yralarala/curly-guacamole), or alternatively viewed on a [website](https://master.dro90zr9rg54m.amplifyapp.com ).

 ## Available Scripts